5 Awesomely Authentic Spanish Projects Your Students Will Cheer For!

 Presentation: Present findings and opinions to the class (in Spanish).
 Have the class vote on whether they agree or disagree, and if they were persuaded by the presenter’s research.

-Bonus: For a much quicker version of this project, the questions could be turned into a card game (in fact, there’s even an English card game with the same name).
-Students would draw a card and explain to the class why they would rather do one thing over another.
+Bonus: For a much quicker version of this project, the questions could be turned into a card game.
+Students draw a card and explain to the class why they would rather do one thing over another.
 It’s a simple but fun way to get students talking!

 Project #4: Walk in Someone Else’s Shoes